skiplang/skip/docs/overview/type_definitions.md

 fun makeTriplet(): MyTriplet { (0, 0, 0) }
 ```

 Things become more interesting within a class.
-A class can define a type, and later redefine it in on of it's children.
+A class can define a type, and later redefine it in one of its children.

 ```
 base class MyUser{name: String, age: Int} {